+The uranium market is volatile and has limited customers.
 Our property interests and our projects are subject to volatility in the price of uranium.

-The price of uranium is volatile.
-Changes in the price of uranium depend on numerous factors beyond our control including international, economic and political trends; changes in public acceptance of nuclear power generation as a result of any future accidents or terrorism at nuclear facilities, including the longer-term effects on the market due to the events following the earthquake and tsunami affecting the Fukushima Daiichi nuclear power station in Japan in 2011; changes in governmental regulations; expectations of inflation; currency exchange fluctuations; interest rates; global or regional consumption patterns; speculative activities and increased production due to new extraction developments and improved extraction and production methods.
-The effect of these factors on the price of uranium, and therefore on the economic viability of our properties cannot accurately be predicted.
+The price of uranium is volatile may experience significant price movements over short periods of time.
+Factors beyond our control affect the market, including demand for nuclear power; changes in public acceptance of nuclear power generation, including the continuing effects on the market due to the events following the March 2011 earthquake and tsunami in Japan; political and economic conditions in uranium mining, producing and consuming countries; costs and availability of financing of nuclear plants; changes in governmental regulations; expectations of inflation; currency exchange fluctuations; interest rates; global or regional consumption patterns; speculative activities and increased production due to new extraction developments and improved production methods; the future viability and acceptance of small modular reactors or micro-reactors and the related fuel requirements for this new technology; reprocessing of spent fuel and the re-enrichment of depleted uranium tails or waste.
+Any future accidents or terrorism at nuclear facilities are likely to also impact the conditions of uranium mining and the use and acceptance of nuclear energy.
+The effect of these factors on the price of uranium, and therefore on the economic viability of our properties, cannot accurately be predicted.